ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

 Follow along in this notebook section [here](https://ysono.github.io/CarND-T1P2-Traffic-Sign-Classifier-Project/report.html#Train,-Validate-and-Test-the-Model).

-The output of the model was converted to softmax, and hence cross-entropy was used as the cost.
+The output of the model was converted to softmax, and hence cross-entropy was used as its cost.
+L2 cost was added to this.
+Adam optimizer minimzed this cost.

-L2 cost was added.
-The L2 multiplier (lambda / n) was initially chosen at 0.1, and then divided by 10 till an optimal value of 0.0001 was found.

 The batch size of 10 was retained from the CarND LeNet lab, with the assumption it was optimized for aws g2.2xlarge.

 ##### Slow learning

-The validation accuracy both 1) stayed higher than the training accuracy and 2) improved faster than the training accuracy, over most or all epochs, no matter what hyperparameters were used.
+The validation accuracy both 1) stayed higher than the training accuracy and 2) improved faster than the training accuracy, over most or all epochs, no matter what architectural variation or what hyperparameters were used.
 As this was happening, both accuracies were generally monotonically increasing and converging, suggesting there was no overfitting yet.
-Regardless, it showed that the speed of training could be improved.
+The relative slowness of the latter's improvement showed that the speed of training could be improved.

-The slowness was found to be very sensitive to the random initialization of weights.
+The slowness was found to be most sensitive to the random initialization of weights.
 In the end, the original values from the lab, of `mu = 0; sigma = 0.1`, were chosen.

 A learning rate schedule was added to alleviate the slowness, but it was found that any learning rate deviating too far from 0.001 would adversely affect accuracies.

+The L2 multiplier (lambda / n) was initially chosen at 0.1, and then divided by 10 till an optimal value of 0.0001 was found.
+Not only did this reduced value yield better accuracy, it may have sped up learning.

-Previously, an even more ambitious data generation strategy was used, s.t. validation dataset was as low as 0.9% of the training dataset.
-Scaling this back improved the speed.
+Previously, an even more ambitious data generation strategy had been used, s.t. validation dataset was as low as 0.9% of the training dataset.
+Scaling back generation improved the speed.

 The number of epoch was increased to 20, to ensure the beginning of overfitting was observed.
-Epoch 11 was arbitrarily chosen as the epoch before overfitting started, and this became the model used for the rest of the project.
+After satisfactory training and validation accuracies were observed, epoch 11 was arbitrarily chosen as the epoch before overfitting started, and this became the final model used for the rest of the project.
 However, validation accuracy stops improving after epoch 8, and that could arguably be another correct choice.

 ##### Precision and recall

-After the model was chosen, its performance on test dataset was evaluated, including precision and recall.
-To follow along in the notebook, see this section [here](https://ysono.github.io/CarND-T1P2-Traffic-Sign-Classifier-Project/report.html#Step-3:-Test-a-Model-on-New-Images) and scroll up.
+After the model was chosen, its performance on the test dataset was evaluated, including precision and recall.
+To follow along in the notebook, see this section [here](https://ysono.github.io/CarND-T1P2-Traffic-Sign-Classifier-Project/report.html#Step-3:-Test-a-Model-on-New-Images) and scroll up to the bar graph.

-In very general terms, those with triangle, class ids 18 to 31, seem to have lower precision or recall, particularly 27 the "Pedestrians" class, and so do classes 40 and 41, which has more complex features.
+In very general terms, some of those signs that are framed by an upright triangle, mostly classes `20` to `31`, seem to have lower precision or recall, and so do classes `40` and `41`, which has more complex features.

+Misclassification is sometimes unidirectional.
+For example, class `27` is often misclassified as `11`, but not often the other way around.
+Similarly, `11` is often misclassified as `30`, but not often vice versa.

+In other examples, misclassification is mutual, e.g. between `5` and `7`.

+In order to improve prediction on these select classes with low precision and/or recall, and without overfitting, the best remedy should be to acquire more training samples for these.

+If acquiring new samples is difficult, new samples should be generated by increasing contrast, zooming in, or otherwise accentuating the contours.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.